-What to do about excess sebum?
+What can be done about excess sebum?

 Understanding sebum and its role